Issacy/Cocos2d_x_LuaAutocomplete/readme.md

     * input `module` anywhere, will show cocos modules in completions
     * input specific module name anywhere, will show cocos classes of that module in completions
     * class-funcs
-        * input specific class name follow ":", will show function that should use ":" to call in completions
+        * input specific class name follow ":", will show funcs that should use ":" to call in completions
-        * input specific class name follow ".", will show function that should use "." to call in completions
+        * input specific class name follow ".", will show funcs that should use "." to call in completions
 * require path(folder & file in str content)
 * file path(in str content)